Dawn La Valle, CSL

 Across Connecticut, communities are using their public libraries in unique and exciting ways.
-From Makerspaces and robots to Farmers’ Markets, our libraries are transforming to meet the changing needs of their communities and continuing to serve as the center of learning and knowledge creation.
+From Makerspaces to Farmers’ Markets, our libraries are transforming to meet the changing needs of their communities and continuing to serve as centers of learning and knowledge creation.
+The Best Practices for CT Public Libraries as endorsed by the CT State Library Board has since inception, been used as an effective tool for advocacy, strategic planning, capital planning, and general library operations by libraries across the state.
+While the Best Practices for CT Public Libraries are endorsed by the CT State Library Board, they are not codified as "standards" and have no statutory, regulatory authority.

 The Aspen Institute describes a “new world of knowledge,” with the public library serving as a “vital learning institution and engine for individual, community, and civil society development.”
 While each of our communities will approach this new era differently, there are common benchmarks that can be utilized to ensure that the public library remains “the essential civil society space where this new America will make its democratic character.”

-These best practices were carefully developed to guide libraries toward 21st century practices and principles.
-Changes in technology, education, communication, and social connection are just a few areas to which the public, as well as libraries and policymakers, will need to respond.
-Advocating for our libraries requires new tools and information; we cannot simply continue with the status quo; we must make clear our need to adapt and thrive in the new information landscape.
+These “best practices” were carefully designed to guide libraries toward 21st-century practices and principles.
+Changes in technology, education, communication, and social connection are just a few areas to which the public as well as libraries and policymakers will need to respond.
+Advocating for our libraries requires new tools and information.

 Best Practices in Connecticut Public Libraries is a tool that a library can use to evaluate its services.
 The best practices are not intended to be used as a comparison tool but are designed to be used for a library's self-evaluation.